 Born and educated in Dunedin, and entering the hospitality industry with family members owning and operating the famous Chan’s Garden Restaurant for ten years, Raymond joined the liquor trade in 1989 as a wine advisor for Wilson Neill in Wellington.
 Based in the capital city, Raymond worked with Liquorland, O’Reilly’s Wines & Spirits, Glengarry Hancocks and became a shareholder at Regional Wines & Spirits until 2010 when he established Raymond Chan Wine Reviews.

-Since 1988, Raymond has been involved in all of New Zealand's major wine judging competitions, including the Air New Zealand Wine Awards, Royal Easter Show Wine Awards, Bragato Wine Awards, Liquorland ‘Top 100', the New Zealand International Wine Show, the International Chardonnay Challenge and other regional shows as a senior judge and panel leader.
-He is also a multi New Zealand and Australasian Wine Options champion, having participated in these competitions since the mid-1980s.
+Since 1988, Raymond had been involved in all of New Zealand’s major wine judging competitions, including the Air New Zealand Wine Awards, Royal Easter Show Wine Awards, Bragato Wine Awards, Liquorland ‘Top 100′, the New Zealand International Wine Show, the International Chardonnay Challenge and other regional shows as a senior judge and panel leader.
+He was also a multi New Zealand and Australasian Wine Options champion, having participated in these competitions since the mid-1980s.